Jill Koehler, MA, RCC, FOT

 I believe that within each of us is all the wisdom we need, but past and present experiences can get in the way of connecting with our own self-knowledge.
 With this disconnect we generally feel stuck and confused.
 Counselling is about increasing awareness of our thoughts, feelings, body sensations and response patterns both towards ourselves and others.
-As we begin to approach these parts of ourselves with gentle curiosity, things naturally start to shift and move forward in a fresh way.
+As we begin to approach these parts of ourselves in a new way, with gentle curiosity, things naturally start to shift and move forward in a fresh way.

 I am a Registered Clinical Counsellor, Focusing-Oriented Therapist and Supervisor with an office in Squamish, BC.
 I work with people location-independently online/phone or in-person in my Squamish office.
 I graduated from my Master’s Program in 2010 and have been working in various roles as a counsellor since then.